MiguelMSandin/oligoN-design/README.md

 `findPrimer.py -t target.fasta -r reference.fasta -o output`
 `testPrimer.py -r reference.fasta -f output.fasta -o output_TP.tsv`
-`mafft target.fasta > target_align.fasta`
-`alignmentConsensus.py -f target_align.fasta -o target_consensus.fasta`
-`mafft --addfragments output.fasta target_consensus.fasta > target_consensus_regions.fasta`

-And based on your preferred parameters you select the best candidate regions for preliminary laboratory experiments.
+And based on your preferred parameters along with the accessibility of the region you select the best candidate primers/probes for preliminary laboratory experiments.

 ## Getting started with the detailed pipeline